aws/karpenter-provider-aws/website/content/en/preview/upgrade/v1beta1-reference.md

 ## AWSNodeTemplate to EC2NodeClass

 To configure AWS-specific settings, AWSNodeTemplate (v1alpha) is being changed to EC2NodeClass (v1beta1).
 Below are ways in which you can update your manifests for the new version.

+{{% alert title="Note" color="warning" %}}
+Note that:

+* Tag-based [AMI Selection](https://karpenter.sh/v0.31/concepts/node-templates/#ami-selection) is not supported for the new v1beta1 `EC2NodeClass` API.
+That feature allowed users to tag their AMIs using EC2 tags to express “In” requirements on selected.
+This let a user specify that a given AMI should be used only for a given instance type, instance size, and so on.
+The downside of this feature is that there is no way to represent “NotIn”-based requirements in the current state, which means that there is no way to exclude an instance type, size, and so on from using a different AMI.
+We recommend using different NodePools with different EC2NodeClasses with your various AMI requirement constraints to appropriately constrain your AMIs based on the instance types you’ve selected for a given NodePool.
+{{% /alert %}}

+* Karpenter will tag EC2 instances associated with Nodes with their node name.
+This makes it easier to map nodes to instances if you are not currently using [resource-based naming](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html).

 ### InstanceProfile